Database Architecture

 FactPredicate patterns determine query invalidation:

-#![allow(unused)] fn main() { pub struct FactPredicate { pub name: String, pub arg_patterns: Vec<Option<String>>, } impl FactPredicate { /// Match any fact with the given name pub fn named(name: impl Into<String>) -> Self; /// Match facts with specific argument constraints pub fn with_args(name: impl Into<String>, args: Vec<(&str, &str)>) -> Self; /// Check if this predicate matches another pub fn matches(&self, other: &FactPredicate) -> bool; } }
+#![allow(unused)] fn main() { pub struct FactPredicate { /// The predicate name to match pub name: String, /// Optional positional argument patterns (None = wildcard) pub arg_patterns: Vec<Option<String>>, /// Named field constraints for structured facts pub named_constraints: BTreeMap<String, String>, } impl FactPredicate { /// Match any fact with the given name pub fn named(name: impl Into<String>) -> Self; /// Match facts with specific named field constraints pub fn with_args(name: impl Into<String>, args: Vec<(&str, &str)>) -> Self; /// Add a positional argument pattern pub fn with_arg(self, pattern: Option<String>) -> Self; /// Add a named field constraint pub fn with_named_constraint(self, name: impl Into<String>, value: impl Into<String>) -> Self; /// Check if this predicate matches another pub fn matches(&self, other: &FactPredicate) -> bool; /// Check if this predicate matches a fact with positional arguments pub fn matches_fact(&self, fact_name: &str, fact_args: &[String]) -> bool; /// Check if this predicate matches a fact with named fields pub fn matches_named_fact(&self, fact_name: &str, fact_fields: &BTreeMap<String, String>) -> bool; } }

 When facts change, subscriptions matching the predicate re-evaluate.